EntCollNet/BugFlow/.github/ISSUE_TEMPLATE/Add-Your-Workflow_1.md

 ---
-name: Workflow creator
+name: Workflow creator - Brand New
 about: Create a new workflow for deposition into BugFlow.
 You want your workflow hosted by Bugflow, written in Markdown.
 Use the Markdown template below to create a new workflow.
-title: 'WORKFLOW CREATOR'
+title: 'WORKFLOW CREATOR - BRAND NEW'
 labels:
 assignees: ''